COMMUNITY · FAMILY · TOGETHER

 Meals must be booked via ParentPay in the same way as usual before 9.30am.
 If you would like your child to have a packed lunch provided from home instead, please send them with this as normal.

-If your child is eligible for Free School Meals (benefits-linked OR thorough the Universal Infant Free School Meals entitlement), this will continue as normal.
+If your child is eligible for Free School Meals (income related OR thorough the Universal Infant Free School Meals entitlement), this will continue as normal.
 Parents and carers will still be expected to book school meals (or stipulate that they will have a home-provided packed lunch) via our normal ParentPay system.
 This is needed in order to ensure that our caterers can provide the correct meal numbers and so that we know who we are expecting to attend.

 More details will be sent out shortly.